 3. PROPOSAL GUIDELINE AND TIMELINE

-United Way Strategic Funding will provide a grant(s) in an amount up to a maximum total $12,000.
+United Way Strategic Funding will provide a grant(s) in an amount up to a maximum total of $27,000.
 Grant payouts occur in quarterly installments over the course of one year in January, April, July, and October.
-The Strategic Funding term is a pilot project and will provide funding for one year.
+The Strategic Funding is a two year grant.
+If awarded funding, the program would receive the same amount each year for a period of two years.
 Funding may be used to support operational expenses and/or purchase of materials.
-Strategic Funding from United Way cannot comprise more than 50% of the program’s budget.
 Investment from other funders is necessary.

 Eligible organizations that may apply for funding include 501c3 nonprofits, government organizations, educational institutions, groups with a fiscal agency, and faith-based organizations that offer programs or services to the general public and that do not restrict access to their program based on religious affiliation or require participation in religious activities.
 Eligible organizations must comply with anti-terrorism laws.
 Details can be found in application.